QubesOS/qubes-doc/services/qrexec3.md

        uint32_t version; /* qrexec protocol version */
     };

 The client then should reply with its own `MSG_HELLO` and `peer_info`.
-If protocol versions don't match, the connection is closed.
+The lower of two versions define protocol used for this connection.
+If either side does not support this version, the connection is closed.

-(*TODO: fallback for backwards compatibility, don't do handshake in the same domain?*)

 Details of all possible use cases and the messages involved are described below.